graphql/graphql-spec/spec/Section 6 -- Execution.md

 **Merging Selection Sets**

-When more than one field of the same name is executed in parallel, their selection sets are merged together when completing the value in order to continue execution of the sub-selection sets.
+When more than one field of the same name is executed in parallel, the _selection set_ for each of the fields are merged together when completing the value in order to continue execution of the sub-selection sets.

 An example operation illustrating parallel fields with the same name with sub-selections.